-First we’ll look at the more traditional items, how they work and how you might extract an additional benefit from them.
-On the second page we’ll look at some of the more specialised items that you may not be so familiar with
+Firstly let’s look at the more traditional items, how they work and how you might extract an additional benefit from them:

 Fins remove the sense of urgency to keep moving and the struggle to keep afloat.
 They also help develop better flexibility in your ankles and help you move through the water if you’re a poor kicker.
 Be careful, though: you’ll move forwards if you’re kicking correctly or incorrectly, so remember it’s important to kick from the hips at all times.
 Avoid friction and blisters by putting Vaseline on the feet and around the toes.

 Technique work Fins are essential for making that initial breakthrough while practising body-position drills.
 Without them, an unnecessarily strong leg kick will detract from the focus of the drill as you simply struggle to stay afloat.

 Fitness work Swim with fins and paddles for strong ‘easy’ speed sets, where ‘overspeed’ work helps you to ingrain correct stroke pathways that hold together at regular swim speeds.

 Buy a pair of Aqua Sphere Alpha fins from Swiminn

 2. What are swim paddles?